 Specialist agents with quality gates at each stage.
 The reviewer is the asset everything upstream learns from.

-Every architectural decision came back to the same question: if we were designing this today, from zero, with AI as part of the foundation, would we build it this way?
+Every decision came back to the same question: If we were designing this today, from zero, with AI as part of the foundation, would we build it this way?

-That is the logic of Zero-Base Operations, the discipline of justifying every workflow and tool from scratch rather than layering AI onto what existed before.
+That’s the logic of Zero-Base Operations.
+Justify every workflow and tool from scratch instead of patching AI onto what existed before.
 Applied to editorial operations, the answer looked nothing like the team it replaced.

-What we created over those four months is what I now call AI-native publishing: a model where specialist agents handle research, drafting, editorial review, SEO, and GEO by default, with human operators overseeing strategy and the final quality calls rather than doing the production work themselves.
+We created an AI-native publishing structure: a model where specialised AI agents, each carefully designed with custom instructions, handle research, drafting, editorial review, SEO, and GEO by default.
+Human operators then oversee strategy and take the final quality decisions rather than doing the production work themselves.

 Did the rebuild actually work?

-The honest numbers: operational costs for our publishing businesses are down by 80%, publishing velocity is three to four times higher when we need it to be, but revenue is still lower than before the 2024 decline began.
-While costs improved dramatically, revenue has not recovered.
+Operational costs are down 80% and we can publish three to four times faster when we need to, but revenue is still lower than it was before the 2024 decline began.

 Before (2020–2024)After (2024 onwards)